Frankel property and Maximum Principle at Infinity for complete minimal hypersurfaces: Area-minimizing hypersurfaces

 \section{Area-minimizing hypersurfaces}

-In this section, we will use several deep results in GMT to solve the problems we consider.
-We will not discuss the techniques involved in the proof of these theorems but we will give exact references whenever this comes up.
-We are particularly grateful to Brian White for explaining several of the important subtleties of GMT and very patiently answering our questions.
-His lectures in 2012 on GMT (\cite{White} written by Otis Chodosh), are an inspiring presentation of GMT, and we will often reference this text (cf. also \cite{CDeLJHirAMarSStu20, FMor16,NWic14}).
+In this section, we use several advanced results in Geometric Measure Theory (GMT) to address the problems we consider.
+We will not delve into the techniques involved in proving these theorems but will provide exact references when necessary.
+We are particularly grateful to Brian White for explaining several important subtleties of GMT and for patiently answering our questions.
+His lectures in 2012 on GMT \cite{White}, written by Otis Chodosh, are an inspiring presentation of GMT, and we will frequently reference this text (cf. also \cite{CDeLJHirAMarSStu20, FMor16,NWic14}).
+In this section, we assume that the ambient manifold $\amb^n$, $3 \leq n \leq 7$, is connected (possibly with boundary), orientable, and of bounded geometry.